 7.A Who is a Subject?

-DHHS regulations (45 CFR 46.102(f)) define a human subject as a living individual about whom an investigator (whether professional or student) conducting research obtains either:
+DHHS regulations (45 CFR 46.102(e)) define a human subject as a living individual about whom an investigator (whether professional or student) conducting research obtains either:

-data through intervention or interaction with the individual, OR
+(i) information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or

-identifiable private information
+(ii) Obtains, uses, studies, analyzes, or generates identifiable private information or identifiable biospecimens.

 FDA regulations (21 CFR 50.3(g)) define a human subject as an individual who is or becomes a participant in research, either as a recipient of the test article or as a control.
 A subject may be either a healthy individual or a patient.
 For research involving medical devices, a human subject is also an individual on whose specimen an investigational device is used.